 - Raja Puri – they flower fairly fast but have a 3-4 month fill time.

-- Virupakshi – “Hill Banana” tall but tolerates cold well.
+- Virupakshi – “Hill Banana” and a clone of Tall Brazilian.
+Both are tall but tolerate cold well.
 I have been cutting them back before winter just to shorten them.
 If not they will weaken and break/bend over.
-My 2nd favorite tasting banana.
+A top 5 favorite tasting banana.
 Taste makes it worth the extra effort.

 - Mysore – does better in the west cost or areas where the temp doesn’t drop below freezing much.
 It is also very tall.
 Fruit have a “berry-like” flavor and are very good.
 Must have for west cost or FL growers.